Veos-Digital/Presentations/unito_deep_learning_operators_parametric_machines_2_of_2/index.md

 --

 .column-right[
-$K$ defines a Hilbert space of functions $X$, a key idea of kernel methods (Kernel Ridge regression, Support Vector Machine, ...).
+$K$ defines a Hilbert space of functions $X \rightarrow X$, analogous to a key idea of kernel methods (Kernel Ridge regression, Support Vector Machine, ...).

 The *Reproducing Kernel Hilbert Space* of $K$ is the closure of functions of the type
 $$f = K(-, x_1) c_1 + \dots + K(-, x_n) c_n.$$